danielparks/armature/docs/puppetfile-syntax.md

 ## Compatibility

-Gofer does not support the full syntax of either [r10k](https://github.com/puppetlabs/r10k/blob/master/doc/puppetfile.mkd) or [librarian-puppet](http://librarian-puppet.com).
+Armature does not support the full syntax of either [r10k](https://github.com/puppetlabs/r10k/blob/master/doc/puppetfile.mkd) or [librarian-puppet](http://librarian-puppet.com).
 It will likely support more of r10k's syntax at some point.